Chanreet Bassi

-Chanreet Bassi (born November 27, 2001) is a Canadian professional ice hockey forward.
+Chanreet Bassi (born November 27, 2001) is a Canadian professional ice hockey forward playing for Linköping HC of the Swedish Women's Hockey League (SDHL).
 She played five seasons of U Sports hockey with the UBC Thunderbirds, graduating as a four-time Canada West All-Star and tying the program record for regular-season points.
 Bassi was selected by Vancouver in the sixth round, 48th overall, of the 2025 PWHL Draft, becoming the first UBC player—and the first South Asian player—ever drafted into the PWHL.

 Early life

 Bassi grew up in Lake Country, British Columbia, and attended George Elliot Secondary.
 Before UBC, she played for the Pursuit of Excellence (RINK Hockey Academy) and with Team BC at the under-18 level.
 She was born in nearby Kelowna, British Columbia.

 Playing career

-College
+University

 Bassi skated for the UBC Thunderbirds from 2020–21 through 2024–25.
 She finished her university career with 134 points (51 goals, 83 assists) in 166 games in all competitions, and her 116 Canada West regular-season points are tied for the most in program history.
 She was top-three in Canada West scoring in each of her last four seasons, leading the conference in 2021–22.